SB 50 is a Real Estate not a Housing Bill for the Affordable Housing that California needs.

 After losing SB 827 last year, Senator Wiener has increased his attack on California residents by doubling down on efforts to control our communities from Sacramento.

 Irate citizens are organizing efforts against SB50.
 Follow the action here.
 More bills are coming.

 History of the struggle in San Francisco to retain our local culture and protect our neighborhoods from forced density and gentrification:

 [Planning Code – Affordable Housing Bonus Programs] as of today:

-Most of us want to preserve San Francisco but disagree on how to do that.
-Many of us feel the changes are coming too fast too soon and we need a time out.
+Most of us want to preserve San Francisco from changes that are coming too fast too soon.
+We need a time out.
 Nothing City Hall has done so far has protected residents, artists and small businesses in San Francisco.
 Already the state has passed a plan to incentivize developers to build more dense housing, using the transportation corridors as their excuse.